emberjs/guides/source/models/customizing-adapters.md

-In Ember Data, the logic for communicating with a backend data store lives in the `Adapter`.
+In Ember Data, the Adapter determines the structure of requests to a backend data store, such as the URL format and headers.
 Ember Data's Adapter has some built-in assumptions of how a [REST API](http://jsonapi.org/) should look.
 If your backend conventions differ from these assumptions Ember Data makes it easy to change its functionality by swapping out or extending